jvwilliams23/joss-paper/paper.md

 where $\boldsymbol{x}$ is a new array containing shape and appearance, $\bar{\boldsymbol{x}}$ is the training dataset mean shape and appearance, $\boldsymbol{\Phi}$ is the model principal components (eigenvectors of the training data covariance matrix), $\boldsymbol{b}$ is the model parameters, which is an array of weights unique to each data sample.
 The model parameter a mode $m$ should be within $[-3\sqrt{\boldsymbol{\sigma_m^2}}, 3\sqrt{\boldsymbol{\sigma_m^2}}]$, where $\sigma_m^2$ is the explained variance of $m$ ($m^{th}$ largest eigenvalue of the covariance matrix) [@cootes1995active].

-Each mode of shape and appearance variation is visualised, as shown for a representative mode in \autoref{fig:lungSSAM}.
+Each mode of shape and appearance variation is visualised, as shown for a representative mode in Figure 3.
 This shows how lung shape influences the gray-value of lung pixels on the X-ray image.
 In this case, the change in shape and appearance are mainly due to how the lung interacts with adjacent structures such as the heart, rib cage and diaphragm.